-One of the most common and important questions when planning a trip to the Galapagos Islands is whether to do an expedition-style cruise or a land-based Galapagos trip.
+A couples of the most common and important questions when planning a trip to the Galapagos Islands are“What is the best way to see the Galapagos Islands and should I do an expedition-style cruise or a land-based Galapagos trip?”
 The answer really depends on your own personal travel style and what you most want to experience during your trip to the Galapagos.
 Knowmad Adventures Galapagos Trip Specialists are experts on all the possibilities, advantages, and disadvantages that come with each option.
-Take a look at the guide we’ve created below to help you easily decide which option is the best way to see the Galapagos Islands!
+Take a look at the guide we’ve created below to help you easily decide which option is the best way for you to see the Galapagos Islands!

 Galapagos by Cruise

 Most experts agree that a cruise is the best way to see a wide variety of wildlife during your trip.
 The boat travels at night, meaning you can make it to plenty of different islands, including the further out, more remote islands with unique wildlife viewing opportunities that simply aren’t possible to visit during a land-based trip.
 While you’ll see Galapagos tortoises, sea lions, and iguanas on any trip to the Galapagos, a cruise is simply the best way to fully experience the diversity of species found in the Galapagos.
 As this is a priority for many travelers, it often ends up being the determining factor when picking between cruise and land.

 Most your travel time while on a cruise happens at night.
 This means more time to explore during the day, and less time spent getting from point A to point B when you could be snorkeling with a sea lion.
 The nature of a land-based trip means that you’ll spend part of your time in a car driving to port or on a boat getting to different islands and visitor sites.
 On a cruise you are off the boat every morning and afternoon doing different excursions.